iniwidi/DCL13_Vagrant/readme.md

   * `cp -r /path/to/DCL13_Vagrant/project_box/scripts/* /path/to/DCL13_Drupal/scripts`
 * run `vargant up`

-## Customisation
+## Customisations & hacks

-Improvements to this setup can be done by forking, pull requests, posting issues, etc. I can't however promise any sort of guarantee that these will be adressed in a timely fashion.
+Improvements to this setup can be done by forking, pull requests, posting issues, etc. However, I can't promise any sort of guarantee that these will be adressed in a timely fashion.
 You are ofcourse free to clone the repo and improve or alter it to fit your needs.

 ## Known issues